 The classical theory of the Chern character applies to the spectrum of complex K-theory, .
-In this case, the Chern character is made up from Chern classes: each characteristic class is by Chern-Weil theory in image of certain element in the Weil algebra via taking the class of evaluation at the curvature operator for some choice of a connection.
-Consider the symmetric functions in variables and let the Chern classes of a complex vector bundle (representing a complex K-theory class) are .
+In this case, the Chern character is made up from Chern classes: each characteristic class is by Chern-Weil theory in the image of a certain element in the Weil algebra via taking the class of evaluation at the curvature operator for some choice of a connection.
+Consider the symmetric functions in variables and let the Chern classes of a complex vector bundle (representing a complex K-theory class) be .
 Define the formal power series

 Let us describe this a bit differently.
 The cocycle may be represented by a complex vector bundle, and the image of this cocycle under the Chern-character is the class in even-graded real cohomology that is represented (under the deRham theorem isomorphism of deRham cohomology with real cohomology) by the even graded closed differential form